Stan Lee, creator of a galaxy of Marvel superheroes, dies

 “Captain America” actor Chris Evans mourned the loss on Twitter: “There will never be another Stan Lee.
 For decades he provided both young and old with adventure, escape, comfort, confidence, inspiration, strength, friendship and joy.
 He exuded love and kindness and will leave an indelible mark on so, so, so many lives.
 Excelsior!!”

-Recent projects Lee helped make possible range from the films “Avengers: Infinity War,” ”Black Panther” and “Guardians of the Galaxy” to such TV series as “Agents of S.H.I.E.L.D” and “Daredevil.”
-Lee was recognizable to his fans — he had cameos in Marvel films and TV projects — his hair gray and his glasses slightly tinted.

-“I think everybody loves things that are bigger than life. … I think of them as fairy tales for grown-ups,” he told The Associated Press in a 2006 interview.
-“We all grew up with giants and ogres and witches.
-Well, you get a little bit older and you’re too old to read fairy tales.
-But I don’t think you ever outgrow your love for those kind of things, things that are bigger than life and magical and very imaginative.”

 Lee considered the comic-book medium an art form and he was prolific: By some accounts, he came up with a new comic book every day for 10 years.
 “I wrote so many I don’t even know.
-I wrote either hundreds or thousands of them,” he told the AP in 2006.
+I wrote either hundreds or thousands of them,” he told The Associated Press in 2006.

 He hit his stride in the 1960s when he brought the Fantastic Four, the Hulk, Spider-Man, Iron Man and numerous others to life.
 “It was like there was something in the air.
-I couldn’t do anything wrong,” he recalled.
+I couldn’t do anything wrong,” he said.

 His heroes, meanwhile, were a far cry from virtuous do-gooders such as rival DC Comics’ Superman.